• Skip to main content

 3. On the next screen, click on Restart to enter UEFI Firmware settings on your computer.

-You can also enter BIOS using the Settings on your computer.
+You can also enter BIOS by going to the Settings screen on your computer.

 Open UEFI Firmware Settings option in Windows